libogonek/ogonek/README.md

 Ogonek is mostly the result of me playing around with Unicode.
 It may or may not turn into something real.

+Here's a list of what's implemented so far:
-So far it provides facilities for converting between ranges of codepoints to ranges of code units or bytes in UTF encodings, and vice-versa.
+    - facilities for converting between ranges of codepoints to ranges of code units or bytes in UTF encodings, and vice-versa;
+    - importing of data from the Unicode Character Database;